The 4 Stages of Culture Shock

-Headquartered in North Carolina, the VIF staff includes both people from around the world now living in the U.S. and U.S. Americans who have spent significant time in other countries.
+Headquartered in North Carolina, the Participate staff includes both people from around the world now living in the U.S. and U.S. Americans who have spent significant time in other countries.
 Insights from staff members on their experiences with the stages of culture shock are included throughout this post.

 1. The Honeymoon Stage